-The programme consists of two course modules – alternative compulsory courses and elective courses –comprising 90 credits and a thesis comprising 30 credits.
+The programme consists of two course modules – alternative compulsory courses and elective courses – comprising 90 credits and a thesis comprising 30 credits.
 The thesis can be done in mathematics or numerical analysis.
-The alternative compulsory courses (45 credits) must be chosen amongst courses at advanced level in mathematics or in numerical analysis, while the elective courses (45 credits) can be chosen freely.
+The alternative compulsory courses (45 credits) must be chosen amongst courses at an advanced level in mathematics or in numerical analysis according to the chosen specialisation, while the elective courses (45 credits) can be chosen freely.

 Individual student counselling is available throughout the entire programme.